 Helen’s Hill Yarra Valley Chardonnay 2006

 Helen’s Hill Estate is located in Yarra Valley – Victoria’s oldest wine region.
-This tempting Chardonnay is a light straw colour.
+This tempting Chardonnay is a light straw color.
 The ripe peach and citrus characters are complemented by an attractive mineral layer, toast and vanilla cream.
 It has a great length with excellent balance.
 This is a great accompaniment to roast pork or chicken dishes.

 Chateau Branaire-Ducru 2001, 4eme Cru Classe